 My dog, Sweetpea, is the only mutt in the world who cannot find a Milk-Bone tossed in her direction, even if it’s tossed directly at her own front paws.
-I don’t know if her nose is defective or if the scent of treat is so exciting that her brain goes haywire, but try as she might, running in circles to find her savory morsel, she always fails — the spinning and wagging slowing to a sad stop as she looks up at me with self-pitying eyes.
+I don’t know if her nose is defective or if the scent of treat is so exciting that her brain goes haywire, but try as she might, running in circles to find her savory morsel, she always fails: The spinning and wagging slow to a sad stop and she looks up at me with self-pitying eyes.
 The Milk-Bone lies there in the grass approximately eight inches from her maw.

 The beach bonfire is, of course, where homo sapiens Hamptons-icanus, in youth, experience many of their firsts: first beer, first kiss, first naked night swim.
 As a teenager I attended more than my share of fires at Indian Wells, saw many a watery dawn break in the east.
 My daughter is 14 and has not yet, as far as I know, been out after nightfall at a beach bonfire, but I expect this will happen before summer’s end.
 As her mother and a bonfire enthusiast myself, I’m of two minds about this.
 No creeping into the dunes, dear!
 No vaping!
 No hard alcohol!
 Definitely no disrobing!